ChronoSheets/ChronoSheets-CSharp-Client/docs/FleetApi.md

             try
             {
-                // Get a collection of vehicles that are under your organisation CSApiResponseListFleetVehicle result = apiInstance.FleetGetVehicles(includeDeleted, xChronosheetsAuth);
+                // Get a collection of vehicles that are under your organisation.
+Does not require any special permission.
+                CSApiResponseListFleetVehicle result = apiInstance.FleetGetVehicles(includeDeleted, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }